Enter Bird's Name in Search Box:

 There are different types of marsh birds seen in North America.
 The species include the American Coot, Common Moorhen, cranes, Limpkin, rails, Sora and Purple Swamphen.

-Most marsh birds have long toes with the ability to walk or run if necessary, on top of the plant life seen on the surface of the water.
+Most marsh birds have long toes which gives them the ability to walk or run if necessary, on top of the plant life on the surface of the water.
 Other birds such as the American Coot prefer marsh waters deep enough to be able to swim on the surface and reach down into the water in search of its food.